12 Unique Non-Food Items for Teal Pumpkin Project

 11. Older kids love vinyl stickers (affiliate), look for ones which are waterproof and easy to remove.

-12. Look for Halloween party favor packs (affiliate) for a fun and large assortment of toys.
+12. Save money by shopping for Halloween party favor packs (affiliate) for a fun and large assortment of toys.
 This is an affordable option where each item will cost about the same as candy and you can save any leftovers for the following year.

-Bonus idea: If you need a special gift to tuck into a Halloween basket for a loved one, I adore this Squishmallows Winston the Mummy Owl.
-His teal colored ear tufts are so cute, you might get lucky and find him at a local store.
+Bonus idea: If you need a special gift to tuck into a Halloween basket for a loved one, I adore Winston, the teal colored owl.
+Both Squishmallows Winston the Mummy Owl or Winston the Owl Frankenstein (affiliate) are so cute!!

 Have a Safe and Healthy Halloween